Lnrivas/CPSC_354_Project/milestone1/README.md

-Here is a README.md file for the milestone1 folder:

 # Workout DSL Project - Milestone 1

 This project allows creating and running simple workout programs using a block-based programming interface.